wp-plugins/clean-surplus-junk-data/readme.txt

 Safely clean up junk data.

 == Description ==
 Safely cleans & prevents unnecessary, needless data from Wordpress.
 Removes AUTO-SAVES and AUTO-DRAFTED revisions,useless posts from database.
 VERY lightweight plugin,see description under Settings.

-(P.S.
-OTHER MUST-HAVE PLUGINS FOR EVERYONE: http://bitly.com/MWPLUGINS  )
+>  (P.S.
+Note!
+This is a <a href="http://codesphpjs.blogspot.com/2014/10/nsp-non-slowing-plugins-for-wordpress.html" target="_blank">Non-Slowing</a> Plugin.
+See OTHER MUST-HAVE PLUGINS FOR EVERYONE: http://bitly.com/MWPLUGINS  )